- Written by Dr.Mehmet Demircioglu

 If you already take alprazolam, diazepam, clonazepam, lorazepam, or another benzodiazepine regularly, tell the clinic during consultation, not on the day of surgery.
 Include the medicine name, dose, timing, how long you have used it, why it was prescribed, and whether you have ever had withdrawal symptoms when missing a dose.

-Do not suddenly stop a regular benzodiazepine because you want to be a good surgical candidate.
+Do not suddenly stop a regular benzodiazepine because you want to look like a better surgical candidate.
 Abrupt stopping can be risky, especially after regular use.
 The decision should involve the prescribing doctor.
-The hair transplant clinic should not casually tell a patient to stop psychiatric, sleep, seizure, or anti-anxiety medicine without understanding the original reason for the prescription.
+A hair transplant clinic should not casually tell you to stop psychiatric, sleep, seizure, or anti-anxiety medicine without understanding why it was prescribed.

 This is similar to the way I approach antidepressants before a hair transplant.
-The issue is not whether the patient is a good or bad candidate because they take medication.
-The issue is whether the condition is stable, the medication plan is known, and the surgery day can be managed safely.
+The issue is not whether medication makes you a good or bad candidate.
+The issue is whether the condition is stable, the medicine plan is known, and the surgery day can be managed safely.

-A patient taking a benzodiazepine occasionally for flights is different from a patient taking it every night, and both are different from a patient using it unpredictably during panic attacks.
-These details matter.
-They decide whether the operation can proceed normally, needs a modified plan, or should wait.
+An occasional tablet for flying is different from nightly use.
+Both are different from unpredictable use during panic attacks.
+These details decide whether surgery can proceed normally, needs a modified plan, or should wait.

 How can Xanax or Valium interfere with procedure day?

-A benzodiazepine can make some patients drowsy, less coordinated, forgetful, or slower to respond.
-That may sound harmless, but hair transplant surgery is a long day.
-The team needs to know if the patient feels pain, dizziness, nausea, chest discomfort, shortness of breath, or unusual symptoms.
-If the patient is too sedated, those signals may be harder to judge.
+A benzodiazepine can make some people drowsy, less coordinated, forgetful, or slower to respond.
+That may sound harmless, but a hair transplant is a long day.
+The team needs to know if you feel pain, dizziness, nausea, chest discomfort, shortness of breath, or anything unusual.
+If you are too sedated, those signals can be harder to interpret.

-It can also affect the aftercare plan.
-The first night matters.
-The patient must protect the grafts, avoid accidental rubbing, follow sleeping instructions, take only approved medicine, and contact the clinic if warning signs appear.
-A sedative that leaves the patient groggy can make that harder, especially if the patient is alone in a hotel.
+The first night also matters.
+You need to protect the grafts, avoid rubbing, follow sleeping instructions, take only approved medicine, and contact the clinic if warning signs appear.
+A sedative that leaves you groggy can make that harder, especially if you are alone in a hotel.

-Patients sometimes ask whether they can take a sedative because they have read about anesthetic injection pain during a hair transplant.
-A benzodiazepine can reduce anxiety or make a patient drowsy, but it is not a painkiller and it does not numb the scalp.
+Some people ask about a sedative because they have read about anesthetic injection pain during a hair transplant.
+A benzodiazepine may reduce anxiety or make you drowsy, but it is not a painkiller and it does not numb the scalp.
 The injections can be uncomfortable, but they are brief.
-The answer is not to hide the whole experience with unsupervised medication.
+The answer is not to hide the experience with unsupervised medication.
 The answer is to plan the day carefully.

 Why can local anesthesia feel like panic?

 Hair transplant local anesthesia may contain adrenaline, also called epinephrine, because it can help reduce bleeding and prolong the numbing effect.
-In some patients, adrenaline can create a racing heart, trembling, sweating, or a sudden anxious feeling.
-A patient who already fears panic may interpret that body sensation as something dangerous.
+In some people, adrenaline can create a racing heart, trembling, sweating, or a sudden anxious feeling.
+If you already fear panic, that body sensation can feel alarming even when it is expected.

-The conversation should happen before surgery.
-A patient with panic attacks, heart disease, high blood pressure, sensitivity to adrenaline, or previous fainting episodes should tell the clinic early.
-I have a separate article on whether adrenaline in hair transplant anesthesia is safe, because the answer depends on the patient’s medical background and how the procedure is planned.
+This conversation should happen before surgery.
+If you have panic attacks, heart disease, high blood pressure, sensitivity to adrenaline, or previous fainting episodes, tell the clinic early.
+I have a separate article on whether adrenaline in hair transplant anesthesia is safe, because the answer depends on the medical background and how the procedure is planned.

-If a patient has high blood pressure before a hair transplant, the team needs to know whether pressure is controlled, what medicines are used, and whether anxiety causes large spikes.
-If there is known heart disease, chest pain history, stent history, rhythm problems, or cardiology clearance, that belongs in the pre-operative discussion.
-A patient should not try to solve these concerns privately with a sedative.
+If you have high blood pressure before a hair transplant, the team needs to know whether it is controlled, which medicines you use, and whether anxiety causes large spikes.
+If there is chest pain history, a stent, rhythm problems, or cardiology clearance, that belongs in the pre-operative discussion.
+Do not try to solve those concerns privately with a sedative.

 When should surgery be delayed instead of using a pill?

-A sedative should not be used to force an elective surgery through when the patient is not medically or emotionally ready.
-Delay may be wiser if the patient has uncontrolled panic attacks, recent medication changes, heavy alcohol use, unstable blood pressure, fainting episodes, chest symptoms, breathing problems, or fear so intense that they cannot follow instructions.
+A sedative should not be used to force an elective surgery through when you are not medically or emotionally ready.
+Delay may be wiser if there are uncontrolled panic attacks, recent medication changes, heavy alcohol use, unstable blood pressure, fainting episodes, chest symptoms, breathing problems, or fear so intense that you cannot follow instructions.

 There is no shame in delaying.
 A hair transplant uses donor grafts that cannot be spent casually.
-The patient needs to be able to give informed consent, understand the surgical plan, and protect the grafts afterward.
-If fear makes the patient feel trapped, rushed, or unable to think clearly, the correct response is not to push harder.
-The correct response is to slow down and reassess.
+You need to give informed consent, understand the surgical plan, and protect the grafts afterward.
+If fear makes you feel trapped, rushed, or unable to think clearly, the right response is not to push harder.
+It is to slow down and reassess.

-This is especially important for international patients.
+This matters even more for international patients.
 Travel, poor sleep, time pressure, deposits, and being in a different country can make anxiety stronger.
-If the patient is already struggling before arriving, the clinic should know.
+If you are already struggling before arriving, the clinic should know.
 Sometimes a better plan is a smaller procedure, a delayed date, a medical clearance letter, or more time to decide.

-For patients with cardiac history, the decision needs even more caution.
+For cardiac history, the threshold is stricter.
 A person with heart disease or a stent before a hair transplant should not treat a racing heart as only anxiety, and should not assume anxiety medicine makes the procedure safe.
 The medical background decides the risk.

 What should I tell the clinic before I travel?

-Tell the clinic every medication you take, even if you think it is unrelated to hair.
-This includes prescription medicine, occasional tablets, sleeping pills, anti-anxiety medicine, antidepressants, stimulants, painkillers, blood pressure medicine, herbal products, alcohol use, cannabis use, and anything you plan to take for the flight.
+Tell the clinic every medicine you take, even if you think it is unrelated to hair.
+This includes prescription tablets, occasional tablets, sleep aids, anti-anxiety medicine, antidepressants, stimulants, painkillers, blood pressure medicine, herbal products, alcohol use, cannabis use, and anything you plan to take for the flight before surgery.

 For benzodiazepines, be specific.
 Say whether it is Xanax, Valium, Klonopin, Ativan, or another name.
 Say whether it is prescribed to you, how often you take it, and whether you planned to take it on the morning of surgery.
-If the medicine is prescribed by a psychiatrist, family doctor, neurologist, or another physician, the clinic may need that doctor’s guidance before the surgical plan is approved.
+If the medicine is prescribed by a psychiatrist, family doctor, neurologist, or another physician, the clinic may need that doctor’s guidance before approving the plan.

 The medication before a hair transplant discussion is not paperwork.
-It protects the patient from avoidable interactions, confusion, bleeding risk, blood pressure problems, sedation problems, and unsafe travel after the procedure.
+It protects you from avoidable interactions, confusion, bleeding risk, blood pressure problems, sedation problems, and unsafe travel after the procedure.

 If you are embarrassed to mention anxiety medication, mention it anyway.
-It is safer to plan from the truth than to discover the medication later because the patient becomes too sleepy, too anxious, or medically unstable during the operation day.
+It is safer to plan from the truth than to discover the tablet later because you become too sleepy, too anxious, or medically unstable during the operation day.

 What if I already took Xanax or Valium before telling the clinic?